prometheus/docs/content/docs/operating/security.md

 create any time series in Prometheus.

-The `--web.enable-admin-api` flag controls access to the administrative HTTP API which includes functionality as wiping all the existing metric groups.
+The `--web.enable-admin-api` flag controls access to the administrative HTTP API which includes functionality such as wiping all the existing metric groups.
 This is disabled by default.
 If enabled, administrative functionality will be accessible under the `/api/*/admin/` paths.